 Moderate alcohol consumption in adults can have health benefits.
 It can reduce the risk of heart disease, stroke, gallstones and maybe diabetes.
-Russell Turner, Gianni Maddalozzo and Urszula Iwaniec of OSU’s Bone Research Laboratory could add osteoporosis to that list.
+Russell Turner, Gianni Maddalozzo and Urszula Iwaniec of OSU’s Skeletal Biology Laboratory could add osteoporosis to that list.

 Studies with animals have found that the equivalent of five to 10 drinks per week can have beneficial effects on the skeleton.